utkarshpratap2002/learnedinDITISS/audit-docs/day1/day1.md

 # Introduction to CIA

-What kind of data organisation as a whole carries, and what kind of information you are protecting, these are the kind of information that the organisations are looking asnwers for, so you might ask what id CIA.
+What kind of data organisation as a whole carries, and what kind of information you are protecting, these are the kind of information that the organisations are looking asnwers for, so you might ask what is CIA.

 - **Confidentiality**, meaning the data should be only visible to the authorised users, menaing that it shouldn't be disclosed to unauthorised users.
 For example, if you birth date, which is you confidential data, in confidentiality we discuss what is the data and how to protect its value that it holds, in order such that it is not compromised.

-- **Integrity** - Data Modification should be, meaning no one should be able to look at data
+- **Integrity** - Data Modification should be, meaning no one should be able to look at data and manipulate it.
+Integrity involes the **accuracy** and **reliability** of data, tapering with data will cause various organisational loses, for example, in case of Coca-Cola, tampering with the formula will cause the disruptions and losses, for example, wrong sales data could lead to wrong maketing strategy and therefore the should be an accuracy to data flowing within the organisation.

+- **Availability** - Talking about Coca-Cola, there should be a continuous flow of data within the organisation to the authorised users, meaning a single downtime in sales system or manufacturing could lead to loses within financial department and reputational loses.

-*What is difference between the Confidentiality and Privacy?* There is a slight differnce between the two, meaning if there is an organisation their data needs confidentiality and if there is a user, who needs certain rights and then users should be hold responsible for their own data, meaning users should be holding responsible for what kind of organisation they are sharing their data.
+*What is difference between the Confidentiality and Privacy?* There is a slight differnce between the two, meaning if there is an **organisation** their data needs confidentiality, meaning they should be able to protect their data from unauthorised users and entity, but when it is about a **user**, a user should have certain rights so that user can hold responsibilty of their data, meaning *they can control their data*, decide who can use it and who cannot, they can control and objectify where their data is going, who is using their data.

 *What do you mean by Vulnerability?* It can be loopholes in the system that requires regular check-ups in the system and which can require regular attention.